phillip-keldenich/reputation-simulator/README.md

 The software itself needs no installation and can be run directly from the repository directory.
 To uninstall the software completely, simply delete the repository directory.

-However, it requires Python 3 the python packages `numpy` and `matplotlib` to be installed.
+However, it requires Python 3 the python packages `numpy`, `scipy` and `matplotlib` to be installed.
-In the following, we explain how to install these on your system; if you are familiar with installing python on your system, you can skip this section.
+In the following, we explain how to install these on your system; if you are familiar with installing python and python packages on your system, you can skip this section.
 The installation process should take no more than a minute.

 ### Linux